 Resources > Good Practice Examples

-Displaying Good Practice Examples with the topic: Climate adaptation
+Displaying Good Practice Examples with the topic: Adapting to Climate Change

 The project included a unique partnership of four government organisations, two non-government organisations, one water company, one university, sixteen community groups and an industry lead environmental group, who worked together to address issues with water quality across Telford More >